 Right.
 And if you don’t mind me expanding on that just a little bit.

 Because I just had a PT ask me about this not too long ago.
-I think it’s really important for PTs when they are approaching docs, whether it’s concierge or normal, to approach it exactly like you just said with confidence and that we’re trying to build a relationship here and not just one sided type of relationship like I think a lot of PTs do try to approach it.
+I think it’s really important for physical therapists when they are approaching docs, whether it’s concierge or normal, to approach it exactly like you just said with confidence and that we’re trying to build a relationship here and not just one sided type of relationship like I think a lot of physical therapists do try to approach it.
 But really come at them as, “Hey, I want to learn about your practice.
 And I’d love to share about my practice too.”
 And let’s see if we can create a spark here, some kind of relationship where you can create a good relationship with a doctor, because I think when you find the right one that gels with you, it’s an awesome relationship.

 I mean, it’s still ridiculous.
 I mean, I call the guy on a regular basis and I’m just like, “Hey, doc, I’d love to talk to you about 10 or so patients I’m seeing right now.”
 He’s just like, “Yeah, stop into my office.”
 We pop in the office.
 Sometimes we eat lunch together and we’ll just talk about the patients then I’m off seeing more patients.
-And it’s like, I do think there is opportunity for us as PTs to have a relationship like that with doctors.
+And it’s like, I do think there is an opportunity for us as physical therapists to have a relationship like that with doctors.
 It’s just, I think we’re going about it the wrong way sometimes.

 Yeah.
 Yeah.
 And it doesn’t mean that you market exclusively to doctors because you should never have just one referral source.
 God forbid this guy picks up and moves to California on you.